Right… Left… No Thanks.

 “Truth is never hurt by scrutiny.
 Only falsehood fears examination.”—Seneca, implied throughout Letters to Lucilius, esp.
 48 and 95

 In the context of current US politics, and using myself as an example, I often get mistaken for right-wing.
-This is due partially to my look; 193 cm (6’4), shaved head, 113 kg (250 lbs), militaristic tattoos, muscular and fit.
-This is also partially due to my no-nonsense attitude, I am regularly heard to say, “no one cares, shut the fuck up and work harder,” and I am firmly opposed to entitlement behaviors.
+This is partially due to my appearance: 193 cm (6’4”), shaved head, 113 kg (250 lbs), militaristic tattoos, and fit.
+This is also partially due to my no-nonsense attitude; I am regularly heard to say, “No one cares, shut up and work harder,” and I am firmly opposed to entitlement behaviors.
 I avidly train martial arts, I am good with various weapons, and I tolerate absolute zero nonsense, physically, mentally, or emotionally.
-Sounds pretty right-wing, right?
+Sounds right-wing.
 Wrong.
 I could not be more disgusted with the US right-wing.
-They are cruel, power hungry, hypocrites and, as far as I’m concerned, the definition of evil.
+They are cruel, power-hungry hypocrites and, as far as I’m concerned, the definition of dishonor.

 I am sometimes mistaken for left-wing.
 I am a PhD, a college professor, and part of the so-called “intelligentsia.”
-I am an atheist, in favor of all rights for everyone, believe democratic-socialism is superior to capitalism, and I’ll use whatever pronouns you ask me to use because it’s not about pronouns, it’s about respecting human dignity.
-Sounds pretty left-wing?
+I am an atheist and in favor of all rights for everyone.
+I believe democratic socialism is superior to pure capitalism, and I’ll use whatever pronouns you ask me to use because that’s your choice, not mine.
+Sounds pretty left-wing.
 Wrong.
 I could not have less respect for the US left-wing.
-They are weak, reactionary, entitled, naive, and, as far as I’m concerned, the definition of weakness and cowardice.
+They are weak, reactionary, entitled, naive, and, as far as I’m concerned, the definition of weakness.

 The Right has convictions without wisdom.
 The Left has convictions without courage.
 Both are devoid of justice and temperance.
 Both fail all Stoic core precepts of virtue, and neither is worthy of a Stoic.

-For this post, I took an inventory of myself.
-I listed the top 10 political positions of the US Right and Left, and then I listed them for myself.
-No surprise to myself, my list was an equal mix of right and left.
-I cannot even claim to lean one way or another.
-Not that I do not have strong opinions on most top issues, they just do not fit into the broken boxes known as “left” and “right.”
+For this writing, I took inventory of myself and the US parties.
+I listed the top 10 political positions of the US Right and Left, and I listed them for myself.
+My list is a fairly equal mix of right and left, and I cannot even claim to lean one way or another.
+Not that I do not have strong opinions on most top issues; they just do not fit into the broken boxes known as “left” and “right.”
 Further, my opinions can change depending on the country, society, and culture being discussed.
 Currently, I split my time between homes in Greece and the US.
 Some views I hold in the US do not hold in Greece, and vice versa.
 This is because I do not have political views.
 I have social views, and those views depend on the society, i.e., the original definition of politics (πολιτικά) as defined by classic Greek philosophers.

 Modern political views are the refuge of weak minds corrupted by a mass marketing machine.
 Social views are the duty of every human, especially every Stoic.
 There is a massive difference.
 One demands you conform.
 The other demands you think—critically.

-As for my views, I’m not going to list them because it’s not about my views, it’s about modern politics and why you, if you want to be Stoic, must not lower yourself to such things.
+It’s not about my views; my actual political views are meaningless to this discussion.
+It’s about modern politics and why you, if you want to be a Stoic, must not lower yourself to such things.
 The Stoic does not believe what they are told out of hand.
 They do not tow the party line.
-We do not follow the masses, and in fact, anything followed by the masses is immediately suspect, put on trial, and subjected to the most profound scrutiny.
+Stoics do not follow the masses, and in fact, anything followed by the masses is immediately suspect, put on trial, and subjected to the most profound scrutiny.

 “The object of life is not to be on the side of the majority, but to escape finding oneself in the ranks of the insane.”—Marcus Aurelius, Meditations, 6.10